When a customer places an order, you need to update your inventory, schedule a shipment, and generate an invoice:

 Your database is now connected to Sequin.
 If you’d like a step-by-step guide, check out our Quickstart.

-Create three consumers to fan out messages
+Create three webhook subscriptions to fan out messages

 1. Click the Create Consumer button and then select the users table.